Danny Mason

-Danny Mason, Jr. (born October 14, 1990) is a former gridiron football inside linebacker and defensive lineman.
+Danny Mason Jr. (born October 14, 1990) is an American former professional gridiron football player who was an inside linebacker and defensive lineman.
 He played in the Indoor Football League for the Texas Revolution and the Colorado Ice.
 He played college football at Texas A&M-Commerce, where he was named an All-American.
 He has also been a member of the Denver Broncos, Chicago Bears, Calgary Stampeders, and Ottawa Redblacks.

 Early life

 Mason was born in Louisville, Kentucky, and attended high school at Shawnee High School, where he was a four-year member of both the varsity basketball and football teams.
 He was first-team all-conference and helped lead Shawnee High to its first state playoff appearance in school history.
 He was selected to participate in the annual East-West High School football All Star game his senior year.
 Mason was recruited by former University of Kentucky Wildcat football coach Guy Morriss, who had just been hired at A&M-Commerce as head coach.
 Mason took a scholarship offer to join the Lions.